-Annual filing requirements for the UK establishments: the establishment is seen as a branch of an overseas limited company in the United Kingdom and not a legal entity in its own right like a subsidiary company.
-For this reason it is not necessary for the establishment to file its accounts separately from its overseas parent company.
-Many overseas companies will have to file their accounts in the UK for the whole of their business, including that of their establishment, but all the paperwork will be filed together.
-Knowing about filing your accounts, the procedure and the timing obviously assumes a lot of specialist knowledge, which is why our experienced incorporation team at Coddan Formations Agency will be happy to advise you on how your accounts should be filed and we'll even do it for you.
+Annual filing requirements for the establishments or branch offices: the establishment is seen as a branch of an overseas limited company in the United Kingdom and not a legal entity in its own right like a subsidiary company.
+For this reason it is not necessary for the establishment to file its accounts separately from its overseas parent entity.
+Many overseas firms will have to file their accounts in the UK for the whole of their business, including that of their establishment, but all the paperwork will be filed together.
+Knowing about filing your accounts, the procedure and the timing obviously assumes a lot of specialist knowledge, which is why our experienced incorporation team at Coddan will be happy to advise you on how your accounts should be filed and we'll even do it for you.

 There are some overseas companies who are not required by their parent law to file accounts, but will still be expected to do so in the United Kingdom.
 If no parent law exists to guide a company in how they should prepare, audit and disclose their accounts, the company should do it in accordance with international accounting standards (IAS).
 These accounts need to be filed within 13 months of the end of the financial period to which they refer.